davinci-script/davi/README.md

 ## Getting Started
 To get started with Davi, you need to create a new file with the .davi extension.
 You can then write your code in this file and run it using the Davi interpreter.

-Here is an example of a simple Davi program that prints "Hello, World!" to the screen:
+Here is an example of a simple Davi program:

 ```davi
 <?davi